 - Install an energy management system.
-These systems provide options for adjusting temperatures in different zones of the building, and you can control temperature changes around your company's working hours.
-Being more mindful of your company's energy use can pay off; energy management systems can help business owners decrease their energy use by up to 40 percent each year.
-Energy management systems are a great solution for business owners who want to cut their energy use, but aren't ready to replace their old commercial HVAC systems.
+These systems provide options for adjusting temperatures in different zones of the building, and you can control temperature changes around your company’s working hours.
+Being more mindful of your company’s energy use can pay off; energy management systems can help business owners decrease their energy use by up to 40 percent each year.
+Energy management systems are a great solution for business owners who want to cut their energy use but aren’t ready to replace their old commercial HVAC systems.

 - Perform routine maintenance on all heating and cooling equipment.
 Maintaining the components of your commercial HVAC system can have a great effect on the efficiency of your system, in turn saving money on your energy bills.
-Your condenser coils benefit from regular cleaning, and your system's belts need changed to prevent malfunctions.
-Also, change all of your system's filters regularly as well as patch any duct leaks to improve efficiency and airflow throughout your building.
+Your condenser coils benefit from regular cleaning, and your system’s belts need to be changed to prevent malfunctions.
+Also, change all of your system’s filters regularly as well as patch any duct leaks to improve efficiency and airflow throughout your building.

 - Switch to adjustable speed drives to reduce fan operation costs.
 By adjusting the motor speed, they reduce energy usage by causing the fan to move only the amount of air needed.
 By using your building’s fans to augment your commercial HVAC system in this way, your business can save 30 to 40 percent on yearly heating and cooling costs.

-- Don't repair, replace.
+- Don’t repair, replace.
 When individual components like pumps and fans begin to wear out, replacing them with more energy efficient models may be a more cost-effective solution than repairs.
-Increased efficiency can lower operating costs while eliminating the likelihood of future repair costs to older equipment.
+Increased efficiency can lower operating costs while eliminating the likelihood of future repair costs for older equipment.

 There are many steps you can take with your commercial HVAC systems to cut your business’s operating costs.
 Even implementing one or two of the solutions mentioned above can lead to a significant difference which you’ll see on your lower energy bills.